Markus Klek

 To participate, you need to be at least 18 years of age, physically in good shape, be able to work in a tight group setting and take full responsibility for your own actions.

-The project will be documented by photo, video and text to be shared via lectures, presentations and other channels.
+The project will be documented by photo, video and text to be shared via lectures, publications, presentations

 “After having spent decades studying indigenous and prehistoric winter living and crafting experimental gear,

 I set out for the first time in 2023 to put my equipment and skills to a first severe and prolonged test by crossing the Black Forest (Germany) in mid-winter.
-Two more such extended solo-trips followed in swedish Lapland.
+Three more such extended trips followed in swedish Lapland.
 Those were all amazing experiences.
-Nordic Winter Camp is a first launch to share these experiences in a group setting. "
+Nordic Winter Camp is an opportunity to share these experiences in a group setting."

-Markus has been practicing prehistoric technology and ancient crafts for over thirty years.
+Markus has been practicing prehistoric technology, experimental archaeology and ancient crafts for over thirty years.

 Starting out in the field while living in the USA during the early 1990`s, joining the early Rabbitstick and Wintercount primitive skills gatherings.